 This article might not be for you if you have “mucho dinero” in your discretionary bankroll before or after retirement.
 I understand everyone has a “thing” to lower the cost of a visit, but no matter what your retirement budget is, there is always a way to visit Las Vegas.
 It just takes more due diligence.

 The fact remains that money talks in Las Vegas.
-You get what you pay for, and these days, casinos cutting corners in Las Vegas diminishes your vacation experience exponentially.
+You get what you pay for, and these days, casinos cutting corners in Las Vegas diminish your vacation experience exponentially.
 The cost of visiting Las Vegas has skyrocketed past many travelers’ financial means, including the “freebies” that made Las Vegas famous over the past 50 years.

 Everything tends to cost more in time.
 The market may ebb and flow, but the water continues to rise.
 But, what I’m examining here is rising costs plus other trends.
 Here’s the math: